defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 - This can only be done by the pool owner, for this example, it would be Bob.

+- The date range allowed to collect the funds from the pool is only during the 30 days after the deadline.

-- Since bob's pool has already reached the soft cap of 1000 USDC, Bob is allowed to collect the pool.
+- Since Bob's pool has already reached the soft cap of 1000 USDC, Bob is allowed to collect the pool.

 - The contract will charge a 2% fee on the total amount committed to the pool, in this case, 22 USDC.